 Abstract

 This document contains the draft text for the specification of additional colour type identifiers for AVC (Rec.
 ITU-T H.264 | ISO/IEC 14496-10), HEVC (Rec.
 ITU-T H.265 | ISO/IEC 23008-2), and CICP (Rec.
 ITU-T H.273 | ISO/IEC 23091-2).
 Text modifications are provided for specification of code point identifiers for YCgCo-R colour representation with equal luma and chroma bit depths and for Draft SMPTE ST 2128.
 The new code points for for YCgCo-R are referred to as YCgCo-Re and YCgCo-Ro, where the number of bits added to a source RGB bit depth is 2 (i.e., even) and 1 (odd), respectively.
-Draft SMPTE ST 2128 specifies a colour representation referred to as ITP.
-Revision marking is provided to show modifications relative to the basis texts (based on the 2021-08 edition of Rec.
+Draft SMPTE ST 2128 specifies a colour representation referred to as IPT-PQ-C2.
+The affected sections are provided relative to corresponding basis texts (based on the 2021-08 edition of Rec.
 ITU-T H.264 (the most recent edition), the 2020 edition of ISO/IEC 23008-2 (not the 5th edition currently under preparation), and ISO/IEC DIS 23091-2:202x (3rd Ed.), respectively).
-Equation numbers and their cross-references that are maintained automatically have been updated without revision marking.
+Equation numbers and their cross-references have been updated without revision marking.
+Change marks are included to show the changes since the October output (JVET-AB1008), which reflect the LMS equations for SMPTE ST 2128 as provided in JVET-AC0352 and some minor refinements and corrections since the previous draft.

+[Ed.
+Note: For SMPTE ST 2128, this draft considers only the matrix coefficients indicator, which has been the primary focus of the input to JVET on that subject and is the only modification that is strictly necessary in order to add support for the new SMPTE standard.
+However, it may also be desirable to put SMPTE ST 2128 into the informative remarks columns of the tables for colour primaries and transfer characteristics as well, although this was apparently not done for SMPTE ST 2085.
+According to JVET-AB0172, SMPTE ST 2128 would use the value 16 (PQ) for transfer characteristics and could potentially use one of two selections for colour primaries: 10 (XYZ), or 9 (per Rec.
+ITU-R BT.2020 or Rec.
+ITU-R BT.2100).
+Support for the BT.2020/BT.2100 colour primaries variation is what was requested in the incoming liaison letter.]

 Changes to the specification text of AVC in subclause E.2.1

 Starting with the sentence that says “The application of the transfer characteristics function is denoted by ( x )′ for an argument x.”, replace the remainder of the semantics of the matrix_coefficients syntax element with the following: